-As the holiday gift planning and buying season approaches (I literally just saw a 30-day countdown to Black Friday – heaven help me), I want to avoid adding more of the same “stuff” to my house.
+As the holiday gift planning and buying season approaches (I literally just saw a 30-day countdown to Black Friday – heaven help me), I want to avoid adding more of the same “stuff” to the houses of those I love.

-But first, let's take a look at why we should consider giving experiences rather than things.
+But first, let’s take a look at why we should consider choosing to gift an experience rather than “stuff.”

 Do We Really Have Too Much Stuff?

-American homes built in the 2010s are 74% larger than those built in the 1910s (about 1,000 more square feet) even though the number of people living in those houses went down from 4.54 to 2.58 according to a Property Shark Real Estate Report.
+American homes built in the 2010s are 74% larger than those built in the 1910s (about 1,000 more square feet).
+Houses got bigger even though the number of people living in them went down from 4.54 to 2.58 according to a Property Shark Real Estate Report.

-One in 10 Americans rent offsite storage for “stuff” that can’t fit in their homes, and a 2015 survey showed a quarter of homes with two-car garages can only fit one car thanks to other “stuff” in the garage.
+One in 10 Americans rent offsite storage for “stuff” that can’t fit in their homes.
+A 2015 survey showed a quarter of homes with two-car garages can only fit one car thanks to other “stuff” in the garage.